General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

-We are now ready to show, whenever \decomp has an accepting computation on an input hypergraph $H$, then the corresponding witness tree is an FHD of $H$ of width $\leq k$ in FNF with $c$-bounded fractional part and satisfying the weak special condition.
-As before, the following lemma can be shown similarly as Lemma~5.13 in \cite{2002gottlob}.
+We are now ready to show that, whenever \decomp has an accepting computation on an input hypergraph $H$, then the corresponding witness tree is an FHD of $H$ of width $\leq k + \epsilon$ in FNF with $c$-bounded fractional part and satisfying the weak special condition.
+As before, the following lemma can be shown similarly to the corresponding result in \cite{2002gottlob}.

-\begin{lemma}[based on Lemma~5.13 from \cite{2002gottlob}] For any given hypergraph $H = (V(H),E(H))$, if \decomp accepts $H$, then $H$ has an FHD in FNF with $c$-bounded fractional part and satisfying the weak special condition. \end{lemma}
+\begin{lemma}[based on Lemma~5.13 from \cite{2002gottlob}] Let $H $ be a hypergraph and let $k \geq 1$, $\epsilon > 0$, and $c \geq 0$.
+If \decomp accepts input $H$, then $H$ has an FHD of width $\leq k+\epsilon$ in FNF with $c$-bounded fractional part and satisfying the weak special condition.
+Moreover, in case of acceptance, every witness tree $\delta(\tau)$ for $H$ is an FHD $\mcF$ of $H$ in FNF with $c$-bounded fractional part satisfying the weak special condition. \end{lemma}

 \nop{***********************